Pin114/Benchmarking-sampling-techniques-for-imbalance-graph-learning-in-anti-money-laundering/README.md

 This project systematically benchmarks sampling techniques for graph-based anti-money laundering (AML) detection across imbalanced transaction networks.
 We evaluate **8 graph representation learning methods** across **2 diverse datasets** with **3 sampling techniques** and **3 class imbalance ratios**, validating the **APATE hypothesis**: that a 2:1 (majority:minority) class imbalance ratio is optimal for AML model performance.

+Sampling is not one-size-fits-all: feature-based methods (Intrinsic/Positional) are paired with classical SMOTE, while graph/embedding methods (DeepWalk, Node2Vec, GNNs) use a custom GraphSMOTE variant; all techniques also support RUS and a no‑sampling baseline.
+This distinction ensures each method family is tested with the appropriate over/under‑sampling strategy.

 **Total Experiments**: 2 datasets × 3 ratios × 8 methods × 3 samplings = **144 independent trainings**

 ---